 A Lesson From Nike

-Sportswear and athleisure giant Nike has performed well during the
+sportswear and athleisure giant Nike.
+Nike has heavily invested in

-the company has long believed that DTC will become an ever-more
+DTC, and the company has long believed that DTC will become an

-important revenue stream.
-Analysts suggest that the gross margins on
+ever-more important revenue stream.
+Analysts suggest that the gross

 DTC business are 62 percent — significantly higher than the 38